 for Current tap list click HERE

 Mraz Brewing Company never wanted to have a set lineup of beers.
 From our American-style ales to our Belgian-inspired beers, we pride ourselves on offering an ever-changing variety of distinct beers made with the most exceptional and unique ingredients.
 To date, we have brewed over 100 different beers.
-Following are a selection of beers that we have made over the last 3 years.
+Below is a selection of beers that we have made over the last 5 years...

 3 Berry American Sour

 Heavily soured with lactobacillus and finished with Saison yeast, this beer is juicy, refreshing, and very tart.
 Additions of blackberry, raspberry, and boysenberry give this beer an amazing bright purple color and vibrant fruit flavor.

 510 Pale Ale

 This beer should be called IPA light.
 Low on the malt flavor and big on the hop character, this is a great beer for drinking all day long.
 It is dry-hopped with Falconer's Flight giving it great aromatics and nice hop flavor.
 510 was one of our very first beers ever made, so it is named after our suite number.
 Yes, we were VERY creative back then......yeeeahhh, not so much.

 A juicy, Northeast-Style IPA, 5150 Haze is "crazy hazy".
 As crazy good as we are bad with puns, it does not disappoint.
 Brewed with Mosaic, Lemon Drop, and Citra hops, this brew has vibrant tropical and citrus notes and a nice, smooth finish.
 You'd be crazy to stop at just one!